Last week, I needed to create a Microsoft Word document where page 1 was vertical, page 2 horizontal and page 3 portrait again. Like this:

 Note: Step 2 is critical!
 By selecting Next Page, you create a Section Break in your document, allowing the orientation to only by applied to that section.
 If you create a new page by selecting Insert > Blank Page or Insert > Page Break, it adds a page, but doesn t add a section break, causing Step 4 to change ALL pages to landscape in the document, not just one.

-Looking for advanced Microsoft Office help? , our Managed IT Services can fully support, monitor and manage your Microsoft 365 environment.
+Looking for advanced Microsoft, software and operating system management help? , our Managed IT Services can fully support, monitor and manage your end users and Microsoft 365 environment.

 Lewan Technology is a Microsoft Silver Partner, and a Microsoft Certified Solutions Expert (MCSE) and Microsoft Certified Professional (MCP).